Tavares Gooden

-Tavares Gooden (born October 7, 1984) is a former American football linebacker who played in the National Football League (NFL).
-He was drafted by the Baltimore Ravens in the third round of the 2008 NFL Draft.
-He played college football at the University of Miami.
+Tavares Gooden (born October 7, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the third round of the 2008 NFL draft.
+He played college football for the Miami Hurricanes.

-Early years
+Early life

 Gooden played high school football at St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he was a three-sport star in football, track and basketball.
 He was a two-time Class 4A All-State selection.
 One of his teammates was Nate Salley.
 As a junior in 2001, he made 87 tackles, 12.5 sacks and three forced fumbles.
 In his senior year, he was a first-team All-Broward selection at defensive end.

-Also a standout track & field athlete, Gooden was the 2002 state champion in the discus at 181 feet (and had a personal best of 197 feet).
-He had bests of 21 feet in the long jump and 6-8 in the high jump.
+Also a standout track and field athlete, Gooden was the 2002 state champion in the discus at 181 feet (and had a personal best of 197 feet).
+He had bests of 21 feet in the long jump and 6–8 in the high jump.
 Also a member of the 4x100 relay (42.10 s).